ankidroid/Anki-Android/Introduce-a-new-service,-library-or-dependency.md

 ### What would be the impact if the service disappears

 Ideally, if a service comes to disappear, the project should survive.
-That would be the cade with codecov for example, which is a great tool but that is not mandatory in our production system.
+That would be the case with codecov for example, which is a great tool but that is not mandatory in our production system.
 If crowdin were to disable free account, that would hurt us, but we already have all translations in our repo and we can still use them and send them to another service provider if necessary.

 Sometime, we would be really hurt if a service were to disappear or drastically limit its free tier.
 The current process would immediately stop without github or the Play Store.
 Even with local copy of the git repo, not having the wiki, the issues, the automation would considerably slow down the development.
 And while it is not certain that those services will still be here in 10 or 20 years, historical experience shows that Google and Microsoft usually warn in advance before changing their term of service, which may allow some time to prepare ourselves.
 On the other hand, we probably would not want to have our entire process depending on a new-ish service that risk to get bankrupts without warning.